asyncapi/modelina/examples/typescript-enum-type/README.md

-# TypeScript interface
+# TypeScript Enum Types

-A basic example of how to use Modelina and output a TypeScript interface with enums cast to unions.
+A basic example of how to use Modelina can output different types of enums in TypeScript.

 ## How to run this example
 Run this example using: